wsp-sag/udot_wrangler/docs/index.md

 Create and/or activate the virtual environment where you want to install UDOT Wrangler.

 !!! example "Option 1.
-Create a new Python virtual environment for using pip"
+Create a new Python virtual environment using PIP"

     ```bash
     python -m venv udot_wrangler_env
     udot_wrangler_env\Script\activate
-    pip install udot-wrangler
     ```

 !!! example "Option 2.
+Create a new Python virtual environment using Conda"

+    ```bash
+    conda create -n udot_wrangler_env python=3.10
+    conda activate udot_wrangler_env
+    ```

+!!! example "Option 3.
 Use Python package and project manager such as UV"

     If you care about speed and dependency lock, UV is a better option than pip.